akka/akka/akka-docs/src/main/paradox/distributed-data.md

 If an entry is concurrently updated to different values the values will be merged, hence the requirement that the values must be `ReplicatedData` types.

+While the `ORMap` does support removing and re-adding keys any number of times, the impact that this has on the values can be non deterministic.
+A merge will always attempt to merge two values for the same key, regardless of whether that key has been removed and re-added in the meantime, an attempt to replace a value with a new one may not have the intended effect.
+This means that old values can effectively be resurrected, if a node that has seen both the remove and the add gossips with a node that has seen neither.
+One consequence of this is that changing the type of the CRDT in the value, for example, from a `GCounter` to a `GSet`, could result in the merge function for the CRDT always failing, which it may not recover from, hence, the types of `ORMap` values must never change for a given key.

 It is rather inconvenient to use the `ORMap` directly since it does not expose specific types of the values.
 The `ORMap` is intended as a low level tool for building more specific maps, such as the following specialized maps.